 How to set up OpenVPN on DD-WRT

-First off, go to your VPN provider’s website and download the OpenVPN configuration files–they’ll have a .ovpn extension–for all of the servers you want to connect to.
+First off, go to your VPN provider’s website and download the OpenVPN configuration files–they’ll have a .ovpn or .conf extension–for all of the servers you want to connect to.
 You’ll also need your username and password for the VPN.

 While connected to your router, preferably via LAN, go to your router dashboard in a web browser.
 You can usually do this by typing http://192.168.1.1 into the URL bar.
 If that doesn’t work, try http://192.168.0.1.
 Log into your dashboard using the credentials you set upon first installing DD-WRT.